Maximize tax savings

-Fixed deposits (FD) and recurring deposits (RD) are one of the most common types of investments made by retired individuals.
-Banks also offer a comparatively higher rate on FDs and RDs for pensioners.
-Under Section 80TTB of the IT Act, an interest income up to Rs.50,000 for senior citizens during a financial year is completely tax-free.
+Fixed deposits (FD) and recurring deposits (RD) are one of the most common types of investments for retired individuals.
+Banks also offer a comparatively higher interest rate on FDs and RDs for pensioners.
+Under Section 80TTB of the IT Act, an interest income up to Rs 50,000 for senior citizens during a financial year is completely tax-free.

-You can also consider investing in the Post Office Monthly Income Scheme (POMIS), which offers a monthly income.
-Though you can avail tax benefits on investments up to Rs.1.5 lakh on FDs with a five-year maturity period, the interest income on the same is liable for taxation.
+You can also consider investing in the Post Office Monthly Income Scheme (POMIS), which offers a regular monthly income.
+Though you can avail of tax benefits on investments up to Rs.1.5 lakh on tax-saver FDs that have a five-year maturity period, the interest income from the same is liable for taxation.

 Pradhan Mantri Vaya Vandana Yojana

 The Pradhan Mantri Vaya Vandana Yojana (PMVVY) scheme operated by the Life Insurance Corporation (LIC) is a low-risk investment pension plan.
-The tenure can be extended up to a maximum of 10 years and it offered an interest rate of 7.4% in the previous year.
+It has a tenure of 10 years and it offered an interest rate of 7.4% in the previous year.
 However, only senior citizens above 60 years can invest in the plan on making a lump-sum investment.

-The pension receivable under the scheme will range from Rs.1,000 to Rs.10,000 per month depending on the amount you have invested.
-To avail the scheme, you will have to make a minimum investment of Rs 1.56 lakh and not more than Rs.15 lakh on or before 31 March 2020.
+The pension receivable under the scheme ranges from Rs 1,000 to Rs 10,000 per month depending on the amount you have invested.
+To avail of the scheme, you will have to make a minimum investment of Rs 1.56 lakh and not more than Rs 15 lakh on or before 31 March 2020.
 However, the scheme has been modified and extended up to 31 March 2023.

 Senior Citizen Savings Scheme (SCSS)

-Not only is the rate of interest offered on this scheme comparatively higher than that of the regular savings and fixed deposit accounts, but you are also eligible for tax benefits up to Rs.1.5 lakh under Section 80C of the IT Act, 1961.
+Not only is the rate of interest offered on this scheme comparatively higher than that of the regular savings and fixed deposit bank accounts, but you also get tax benefits up to Rs 1.5 lakh per year under Section 80C of the IT Act, 1961.

-There are various types of investment through which senior citizens can orient their portfolios towards growth and wealth accumulation.
-Here some of the best investments through which retirees and pensioners can enjoy inflation-beating returns:
+There are various types of investments through which senior citizens can orient their portfolios towards growth and wealth accumulation.
+Here are some of the best investments through which retirees and pensioners can enjoy inflation-beating returns:

-Investing in mutual funds is by far the best decision one can make to create wealth and grow at the same time.
-Start investing in mutual funds and enjoy its twin benefits – high inflation-beating returns and tax savings.
-Under Section 80C, you will be eligible for tax deductions up to Rs.1.5 lakh per year.
+Investing in mutual funds is by far the best decision you can make to build wealth over some time.
+Start investing in mutual funds and enjoy the twin benefits of – Inflation-beating returns and tax savings.